 - Develop a realistic timeline – everything always takes longer than expected.
 Grants typically take at least a year to plan.

-- Know your TRF Grant Coordinator
+- Get to know your TRF Grant Officer

 - Have him or her on board as your grant consultant.
 Call them.
 They can help, and your calls keep them up to date - even if things are not going well.
 They understand!

-- The Grant coordinator will approve your reports for the 6 month and 12 month evaluation.
+- The Grant Officer will approve your reports for the 6 month and 12 month evaluation.
 This is a MUST to keep District 6490 current with reports and insure that other clubs within the District can participate in future Global Grants.

 - Money Matters